jackw01/glowstick/README.md

 ### LED strip mounting
 ![](img/DSCF6732.jpg)

 I used VHB tape to semi-permanently attach several 3D printed mounting points inside the tube at regular intervals.
 The LED strip is attached to these mounting points using 3M Dual Lock allowing it to be easily removed and reinstalled later on.
+A ~1.5"/40mm wide strip of diffusion gel of your choice can be rolled up and inserted into the tube to diffuse the light as desired.

 ## License
 MIT